 Items from the Rare Book Collection are generally on loan for a period of three days.
 However, LAC will be pleased to accommodate researchers who need more time.

-for rare books can be ordered via LAC’s website.
-The condition of rare items must be assessed before reproduction requests can be filled.
+Copy services.
+The condition of rare items must be assessed before a request for copies can be filled.
 Should LAC determine that the handling involved in reproducing the item would damage it, requests will be denied.

 For books that have already been identified as too fragile to copy, the following note may appear in the NLC Copies field at the top of the AMICUS record: